aws-solutions/application-pattern-orchestrator-on-aws/README.md

 ## Application Pattern Orchestrator on AWS

-Application Pattern Orchestrator (APO) is an AWS Solution that helps customers establish and manage an internal catalog of reusable, repeatable, well-architected, secure-by-design, and production-ready cloud infrastructure patterns for use by application development and engineering teams throughout their organizations.
+Application Pattern Orchestrator (APO) is an AWS Solution that helps customers to establish and manage an internal catalog of reusable, repeatable, well-architected, secure-by-design, and production-ready cloud infrastructure patterns for use by application development and engineering teams throughout their organizations.

 ## Licence